MazdaDrifter/fjot-adventure/CONTRIBUTING.md

 - Variables should follow the camel case rule.
 - Look at [docs/](./docs) for reference.

+## Adding art
+The ascii art must be uploaded in the 16x16 format or at minimum, 8x8.
+Feel free to add art in the [art/](./art/) directory as long as it follows the wiki/docs as reference.

 ## Building
 ## Npy Version/C++ Version
 Dependencies needed: